16 December 2021

 The difference between authorised funds and registered funds is essentially that authorised funds receive their authorisation following a substantive review of their suitability by the GFSC, whereas registered funds receive their registration following a representation of suitability from a Guernsey body holding a POI Law licence (the administrator, who scrutinises the fund and its promoter in lieu of the GFSC and takes on the ongoing responsibility for monitoring the fund).

-The POI Law grants the GFSC the ability to develop different classes of authorised and registered funds and determine the rules applicable to such classes.
+The POI Law grants the GFSC the ability to develop different classes of authorised and registered funds and determines the rules applicable to such classes.

 Funds seeking authorisation or registration must therefore satisfy the requirements of the POI Law and (where applicable) the applicable rules specified by the GFSC.